-- Register for 898 PhD Dissertation (12 sem. hrs.), 3-6 credits per semester. - 2.
+- 1. Register for 898 PhD Dissertation (12 sem. hrs.), 6 units per semester and 3 units per Intersemester. - 2.
 A full dissertation proposal should be submitted to the student's dissertation committee for approval as soon as possible, including an outline and a bibliography.
 Upon approval, a proposal approval form is to be signed by the dissertation advisor and committee members, with copies given to the student, the advisor, and the program director. - 3.
-After registering for 12 dissertation credits must continue to register for GSEM 898 Continuation of Dissertation Writing (no credit) and pay a continuation fee until the dissertation is defended.
+After registering for 12 dissertation credits must continue to register for GSEM 898 Continuation of Dissertation Writing (no units) and pay a continuation fee until the dissertation is defended.
 Failure to register each semester may result in termination from the program. - 4.
 The dissertation will normally be approximately 200-250 pages in length.
-It should demonstrate the student's familiarity with the primary and secondary literature related to the topic, give evidence of clarity clarity of thought and of the ability of the student to research a specific topic and report the results, following a careful and appropriate methodology, at the same time making a significant contribution to the thought in the field of study. - The candidate must submit five copies of the dissertation, approved by the dissertation editor, to the program director four weeks before the oral defense.
+It should demonstrate the student's familiarity with the primary and secondary literature related to the topic, give evidence of clarity of thought and of the ability of the student to research a specific topic and report the results, following a careful and appropriate methodology, at the same time making a significant contribution to the thought in the field of study. - The candidate must submit five copies of the dissertation, approved by the dissertation editor, to the program director four weeks before the oral defense.